sempr-tk/rete/README.md

 ### rete::Reasoner

 The reasoner contains two things: A rete network and a set of BackedWMEs.
 It allows us to add and remove evidences, and adds/retracts WMEs to/from the network when necessary.
 It also provides methods to perform the inference.
-To do so, it simply takes the first item on the networks agenda, executes it and, if a token was asserted, takes inferred WMEs from the production and adds them to the knowledge base, with the token and the production as evidence.
+To do so, it simply takes the first item from the networks agenda, executes it and, if a token was asserted, takes inferred WMEs from the production and adds them to the knowledge base, with the token and the production as evidence.

 "Executing an AgendaItem" means to call the `execute` method of its production with the provided token and the propagation flag.
 In case the flag is "ASSERTED" we are performing normal forward inference, and the production is allowed to infer new WMEs.
 When the flag is "RETRACTED" this is not possible, as the only token we have as a "reason" is currently being removed from the knowledge base.
 If you want to infer knowledge from the absence of WMEs / tokens, consider implementing negative nodes in the rete network.